opencontainers/image-spec/config.md

    - **Entrypoint** *array of strings*, OPTIONAL

      A list of arguments to use as the command to execute when the container starts.
      This value acts as a default and is replaced by an entrypoint specified when creating a container.
-This field MAY be null.

    - **Cmd** *array of strings*, OPTIONAL